RodneyOnyi/safeboda_promotion/README.md

 ## Code Generation

 Using a schedule command, promo codes are generated periodically.
-This can be triggered by running
+This can be triggered by running.
+This will need to be set as a cron job to periodically generate promocodes.

 ```
 php artisan  promocode:generate